Arkwright History, Family Crest & Coats of Arms

 Early Origins of the Arkwright family

-Derbyshire, where the Arkwright family held a family seat from very early times, long before the Norman Conquest of the Duke of Normandy, in 1066.
+The surname Arkwright was first found in Derbyshire, where the Arkwright family held a family seat from very early times, long before the Norman Conquest of the Duke of Normandy, in 1066.
 They were the makers of chests.

 Early History of the Arkwright family